-Given the presence of vacancies and associated low frequency phonons, we performed a molecular dynamics simulation for a single 102-site unit cell of $Al{13}Co_4.mC102$.
-We introduced vacancies at the initial positions of site class #13, and evolved the system at T=1350K for 8.5 picoseconds.
+Given the presence of vacancies and associated low frequency phonons, we performed a molecular dynamics simulation for a single 102-site unit cell of $Al{13}Co_4$ .mC102.
+We introduced vacancies at the initial positions of site class No. 13, and evolved the system at T=1350 K for 8.5 ps.
 Forces were calculated from first-principles using VASP.
-Fig. 10 illustrates the result by projecting the trajectories of all atoms in the two layers illustrated in Fig. 4 into a plane.
-MAREK: NEED TO SHIFT/CROP THIS FIGURE FOR CON-SISTENCY WITH FIG 4.
+Figure 11 illustrates the result by projecting the trajectories of all atoms in the two layers illustrated in Fig. 4 into a plane.
 Clearly Al atoms diffuse easily along the channels defined by the strings of four Al atoms where the vacancies occur.

-Rather than decompose the entropy into separate vacancy and vibrational contributions (a decomposition the is clearly defined only in the limit of low temperature), we could estimate the combined entropy directly by treating the string of Al atoms as a liquid.
-Treat Al atoms as hard spheres of diameter a = 3 Å. A string of four Al atoms defines a channel of length 12 Å, which will be occupied by three spheres.
+Rather than decompose the entropy into separate vacancy and vibrational contributions (a decomposition that is clearly defined only in the limit of low temperature), we could estimate the combined entropy directly by treating the string of Al atoms as a liquid.
+Treat Al atoms as hard spheres of diameter a=3 Å. A string of four Al atoms defines a channel of length 12 Å, which will be occupied by three spheres.
 The translational partition function may be evaluated as